AdyTVI/qrwc-three-tvi/Readme.md

 2. Locate "qrwc-demo-event.qsys" and configure and load the file to a core.
 The default core is a core 110f.

     - ***This demo is updated using the QRWC npm module, version 0.4.1-beta.
-Please contact an admin at Developers.QSC.com for access***
+To learn more about QRWC, please visit developers.qsys.com***

 3. Open the project in VSCode and create a file in the root directory named '.env.local'
     - Environment file should contain = NEXT_PUBLIC_QSYS_IP='{core-ip}'